SajinaPK/AWS_Learning/Solution_Architect/06_ELB_and_ASG/ELB.md

 - The load balancer uses an X.509 certificate (SSL/TLS server certificate)
 - You can manage certificates using ACM (AWS Certificate Manager)
 - You can create upload your own certificates alternatively
+- You should note that the ALB and NLB supports TLS offloading.
+The CLB supports SSL offloading.
 - HTTPS listener:
     - You must specify a default certificate
     - You can add an optional list of certs to support multiple domains